csqcode/Home-DNS-Server/doh.md

 - TailScale installed and running

 ## Steps
+1. In Technitium's "Optional Protocols" tab, enable DNS over HTTPS
-1. In Technitium's "Proxy and Forwarders" tab, change "Forwarder Protocol" to DNS over HTTPS
+2. In the "Proxy and Forwarders" tab, change "Forwarder Protocol" to DNS over HTTPS
-2. Copy and paste forwarder IPs into the "Forwarders" box
+3. Copy and paste forwarder IPs into the "Forwarders" box
-3. Enable DNS over HTTPS in browser settings
+4. Enable DNS over HTTPS in browser settings
-4. Set custom DNS to the Tailscale IP of Technitium
+5. Set custom DNS to the Tailscale IP of Technitium

    | Name | URL | Category |
    |------|-----|----------|